 If you can find a battery-operated leg massager that you charge ahead of time, you can even use it during a flight.

 When a product is approved by the FDA, you can be sure the company’s health claims have been tested and proven.

 Before you part with your money, make sure the product is FDA-cleared so that you know it’s engineered to work effectively.

 Air compression leg wraps that wrap around your feet and extend further up your legs are bulkier and harder to travel with, but they generally relieve pain and fatigue more quickly and effectively.

-The materials used in an air compression leg massager is important because it needs to be durable enough for long-term use and comfortable enough when wrapped tightly around your legs and feet.
+The materials used in a leg massager are important because it needs to be durable enough for long-term use and comfortable enough when wrapped tightly around your legs and feet.

 Look for a massager made with high-quality, breathable fabric.

-The foot and calf air compression massager from Fit King is made with high-quality materials and guaranteed with a 2-year warranty.
+The foot and calf massager from Fit King is made with high-quality materials and guaranteed with a 2-year warranty.

 It offers 3 different intensity levels, so you can start where you are and work your way to a higher intensity.